 The term used to describe a Mexico City resident; it refers to something like "belonging to Mexico City."
 Defeño or DF, for Distrito Federal (the predecessor of "CDMX"), are also used to describe residents of the city.
 Although not a slur, these terms (like the word gringo) have a mildly negative connotation as it is used by Mexicans outside CDMX to describe city folks as snobbish or arrogant.

 Uber is an inexpensive and safe option for getting around CDMX, making exploring in the far-flung edges of the city doable.
+As always, Uber provides a fixed price depending on distance and demand.
 If you are going to use a taxi vs Uber, seek out a taxi stand (sitio) as these are licensed and safer than the ones you hail off the street.
 Tourists often steer clear of the Metro system as it can get hot and crowded, but at five pesos (about a quarter) a ride, it's a steal.
 Bus lines operate on their own lanes amidst the busy traffic and run every few minutes, making it one of the most efficient ways of getting around.
 If buses and taxis aren't your thing, the major neighborhoods like Centro Histórico, Juárez, and Roma are very pedestrian-friendly.

 Second to London, Mexico City has the highest concentration of museums in the world, many of which are free.
 Whether you're roaming the halls of Frida Kahlo's home, scaling the pyramids at Teotihuacan, or discovering up-and-coming contemporary artists of the region, bringing a pair of comfy walking shoes is an excellent idea.